protocol-fuzzing/edhoc-fuzzer/README.md

 ## How to Visualize
-The edhoc-fuzzer, after the learning process generated the **learnedModel.dot** file, tries to create the **learnedModel.pdf** file.
+The EDHOC-Fuzzer, after the learning process generated the **learnedModel.dot** file, tries to create the **learnedModel.pdf** file.
 In case the conversion to .pdf fails, the following command can be used:
 ```bash
 dot -Tpdf path/to/in_model.dot > path/to/out_model.pdf